dddtimer/Frontiers-of-Science/README.md

 ## Overview

 This repository contains the source code, generated figures, and tutorials for the redesigned Argos lessons used in the Frontiers of Science course.
+Please read the [`HOWTO file`](./tutorials/HOWTO_running_python_scripts.md) for instructions on downloading and running the scripts in this repository.

 ## Project Structure